HENNESSEY MAMMOTH 400

 WHERE BLACK WIDOW WAS…

-Black Widow has traditionally been a style upgrading brand across all American brand pickup trucks.
-The packages were relatively formulaic: a 6” lift, bespoke fender flares, new interior leather, bespoke wheels, side steps, new exhaust, and optional custom paint colors, no matter the make or the model of the truck.
-Performance upgrades were generally not a part of the package, but left the brand to be very similar to its sister brands like Rocky Ridge Trucks.
+Black Widow has traditionally been a style upgrading brand across all American truck brands.
+The packages were relatively formulaic: a 6” lift, bespoke fender flares, new interior leather, bespoke wheels, side steps, nicer exhaust, and optional custom paint colors.
+For every Ford, Ram, Chevy, or Jeep they serviced, this formula was applied to make a Black Widow product.
+Hardcore performance upgrades were never really a consideration, but seeing the similarity between itself and its sister brands like Rocky Ridge, light performance changes could be the key to making Black Widow packages a more unique offering.

 …VERSUS WHERE IT SHOULD GO.

-WHAT DESIGN ELEMENTS DEFINE BLACK WIDOW AND MOPAR?
+WHAT DESIGN ELEMENTS DEFINE BLACK WIDOW AND CHRYSLER PERFORMANCE?

 Previous